huyphamch/terraform-aws-store-kinesis-dynamodb/README.md

 ![Image](https://github.com/huyphamch/terraform-aws-create-scalable-web-rds/blob/master/diagrams/AWS_architecture.drawio.png)
 <br />Create Kinesis stream.
 <br />Create Lambda function to store Kinesis events in the DynamoDB.
-<br />Grant Permission to the Lambda function to access the Kinesis stream and write logs to CloudWatch.
+<br />Grant Permission to the Lambda function to
+        - read from the Kinesis stream
+        - write data to DynamoDB
+        - write logs to CloudWatch
 ## Usage
 <br /> 1.
 Open terminal
 <br /> 2.
 Before you can execute the terraform script, your need to configure your aws environment first.